macleginn/bivaltyp/content/languages/descriptions/Arabic_Northern_Syrian.md

 - Genealogy (as given in [WALS](https://wals.info/)).
 Family: {{ family_WALS }}, genus: {{ genus_WALS }}.
 - Macro-area: {{ macroarea }}.

+## Grammar notes

+### Basic clause structure and the transitive construction

+Subjects and direct objects are unflagged.
+Subjects (A- and S-arguments), whether nominal or pronominal, are indexed on the verb for person, number, and gender.
+Pronominal direct objects are indexed on the verb via enclitic pronouns, which are distinct from the subject markers and also function as possessive markers on nouns.
+Non-core arguments are introduced by prepositions.

+### Case system

+There is no morphological case on nouns.

+## Verb lemmas

 ## Glossing abbreviations

 CSTR — construct state; DEF — definite; DU — dual; F — feminine; IPFV — imperfective; IPV — imperative; M — masculine; O — object; PFV — perfective; PL — plural; PN — person name; POSS — possessive; PRS — present; PTCP — participle; SG — singular.